krautlabs/test/README.md

 ## Features

 - **Syntax Highlighting** – Utilizes [Pygments](https://pygments.org) with support for dozens of languages.
-- **macOS-style Terminal UI** – Recreates the terminal header and shadow.
+- **MacOS-Style Terminal UI** – Recreates the terminal header and shadow.
-- **Fonts** – Use any TTF font, comes with JetBrains Mono for elegant, readable code.
+- **Fonts** – Comes with JetBrains Mono for elegant, readable code.
+Use any TTF font.
 - **Fully Scriptable** – Designed to run headlessly from scripts, CI pipelines, or other Python apps.
 - **Easily Customizable** – Modify themes, fonts, window styles, and more in plain Python.
-- **Self-contained** – No need for browsers or servers.
+- **Self-contained** – No need for connectivity and REST calls.
 Everything runs locally.

 ---

-## Installation
+## Installation & Quickstart

 ```bash
 pip install pycheese
 ```

-Test if the tool works by running the following and looking at the output PNG file.
+Run the following and look at the PNG file.

 ```bash
 echo "import os" | pycheese
 ```

+## Usage

-## Command Line Usage
+### Command Line

 Render the code in `sample_code.py` in a default 80x24 window.
 By default, the window scrolls with the code and only the last 24 rows will be shown if the code does not fit into the window.